decadenza/SimpleStereo/README.md

 # SimpleStereo
 Stereo vision made simple.

-SimpleStereo is a higher level framework for stereo vision applications.
+SimpleStereo aims at being a higher level framework for stereo vision applications.
 It is written in Python 3, with C++ extensions.
+Documentation is available at https://decadenza.github.io/SimpleStereo/

 ## Dependencies
 * Python 3